-3 The external surfaces of the development hereby permitted shall be of similar appearance to those used in the construction of the exterior of the existing building on which the extension will form part.
+In order to provide a procedure to seek approval of proposed minor material change which is not substantially different from that which has been approved.
+3 The external surfaces of the extensions and detached garage hereby permitted (excepting the garage door) shall be of similar appearance to those used in the construction of the exterior of the existing dwelling house, on which the extensions will form part, and within the curtilage of which the garage will be positioned.